steezydev/RockFingerScissors/README.md

 ## Conclusion

 RockFingerScissors is a simple yet entertaining game built on the Binance Smart Chain.
 It allows users to interact with a smart contract and win TBNB if they win the game.
-The game was built as a project for the [tern.crypto](https://t.me/terncrypto) & [BNBChain](https://t.me/BNBCISDevs) contest
+The game was built as a project for the [tern.crypto](https://t.me/terncrypto) & [BNBChain](https://t.me/BNBCISDevs) coding contest